johnmoses/zero-to-hero-python-dsa/hashes/intro.md

 - Hash Set
 - Hash Map

+Maps extends a dictionary, an abstraction where unique keys are mapped to associative values.
+A real-world example os this is storing country name and associating it with their currencies.Maps could be sorted or unsorted

 The hash set is one of the implementations of a set data structure to store no repeated values.
 The hash map is one of the implementations of a map data structure to store (key, value) pairs.